UWCNuclear/xia4MANDELA/README.md

 ***Notes:*** Singles histograms are defined in xia4ids/inc/define_root.hh and filled in xia4ids/inc/read_ldf.hh

+**Run008 from our XIA:**

+hstats showing data in channel 0 only, not in channel 1

+Multiplicity from 1 to 2 with Fold = 1, Fold = 2 changes Multiplicity tree to 2 only :-)

+**Run145 from IDS:**

+hstats from 1 to 33

+Multiplicity from 0 to 7 with Fold = 1, Fold = 4 doesn't change Multiplicity tree??
+Changing run_unit doesn't change Timestamp tree??
+No .txt files are created when uncommenting coincidences??

 ***Check list:***

 Check that the Run008 sorted with xia4ids is the same as from poll2 ROOT histograms.
 If possible?